-Customers are required to comply with the requirements and restrictions on water uses and prohibitions against waste provided in Section 10 of this Plan when the District Manager implements Stage 1 restrictions.
+Customers are required to comply with the Stage 1 requirements and the requirements and restrictions on water uses and prohibitions against waste provided in Section 10 of this Plan when the District Manager implements Stage 1 restrictions.

 The District Manager will implement Stage 1 restrictions:

-- annually, beginning on May 1 through September 30; and - when the City Manager or District Manager orders that water use restrictions for mild water shortage conditions or Stage 1 of the Plan take effect after determining that the order is necessary to protect the public health, safety, or welfare.
+• when the City Manager or District Manager orders that water use restrictions for mild water shortage conditions or Stage 1 of the Plan take effect after determining that the order is necessary to protect the public health, safety, or welfare.
 The City Manager or District Manager may base a conservation or drought stage declaration or termination on any condition, occurrence, factor or an assessment of all relevant circumstances that in the judgment of the City Manager or District Manager supports such action for any lawful purpose.
 The order is effective immediately following official public notice.